 Last day to conduct nondiscrimination testing for benefit plans

-Employers that offer 401(k) plans, 125 Premium Only Plans (POPs), and flexible spending accounts (FSAs) are required to conduct nondiscrimination testing by December 31, 2022 if they are on calendar year plans.
-This helps ensure that benefits are equally available at the same terms to all eligible employees at your company.
+If you offer 401(k) plans, 125 Premium Only Plans (POPs), and flexible spending accounts (FSAs), you’re required to conduct nondiscrimination testing by December 29.
+This helps ensure that you’re able to offer benefits on the same terms to all eligible employees at your business.

-Deadline for ADP/ACP corrections and adoption of discretionary amendments
+Deadline for correcting a failed ADP/ACP test and adopting discretionary amendments

-If you need to make corrections to your retirement plans as a result of any Actual Deferral Percentage (ADP) or Actual Contribution Percentage (ACP) testing failures, December 31, 2022 is the last day to do so if you want to keep your qualified status.
+If you need to correct your retirement plan as a result of any Actual Deferral Percentage (ADP) or Actual Contribution Percentage (ACP) testing failures, December 31 is the last day to do so if you want to keep your qualified status.
+These changes include:

 - Correcting a failed ADP/ACP test